 After a long offseason, NFL teams begin reporting to training camp over the summer.
 The countdown to the real deal officially begins around this time.
 There are some preseason games to whet the appetite, but that just makes the anticipation grow even stronger.

 The NFL regular season typically kicks off on the Thursday after Labor Day with a standalone primetime game.
 From there, it’s on to a full Sunday slate of games, followed by a doubleheader on Monday Night Football.

 From early September to late December or early January, there are 18 weeks of NFL regular-season action.
 Each team will play 17 games over this span while having one week off.
 Here’s the basic formula that the NFL schedule makers follow while putting it all together.

 The schedule is structured with an eye towards parity and fairness.
-Each club gets eight home and eight away games, but international games can impact one side of the equation for certain teams.
+Each club gets seven or eight home and away games each, but international games can impact one side of the equation for certain teams.

 While the schedule makers do their best to even things out, it’s tough to make everyone happy.
 There are times when teams have long stretched home or away each season.
 However, all teams have to deal with that at some point, so it evens out in the long run.